Dremo 2.5 cc Diesel

 Even then, Hans did not give up.
 By now he was the sole surviving commercial series manufacturer of model engines in Germany, having outlasted such famous names as Webra and Taifun.
 It's abundantly clear that he was motivated all along by a genuine and deep-rooted love of model engines rather than by any ambitions of merely making money.
 He continued to produce very small numbers of his established models as well as entering the replica field in a small way.
 He also developed a line of very small-displacement "micro diesels", mainly with an eye on the American market.

 Then in April 1994, disaster struck!
 The building in which Hans's small workshop was located was sold to overseas investors for conversion into a block of flats (apartments).
 Hans was forced to move out immediately.
 Lacking access to new premises on such short notice, he had to dispose of much of his remaining equipment, moving what he was able to retain into a small basement workshop in his home.
-There he continued his efforts to produce extremely limited numbers of high-quality model engines, continuing up to his somewhat untimely death in around 1998.
+There he continued his efforts to produce extremely limited numbers of high-quality model engines, continuing up to his somewhat untimely death in 1997.

 It took a while to finally come up with a secure identification of this very intriguing engine, but I for one feel that the effort was well worth it.
 The Dremo 2.5 cc sidestack diesel represents a generally successful initial exploration by Hans Drenkhahn of the gas flow concepts first introduced in late 1956 by Enya and later refined by MVVS with their 1958 25D model.
 Based upon the foregoing review, the engine must be judged a noteworthy success, with considerable potential for further development.